-- Diagnosis has been confirmed by spirometry showing forced expiratory volume in one second (FEV1)/forced vital capacity (FVC) less than 0.7 post-bronchodilation. - Member demonstrates classic signs or symptoms of COPD (e.g., dyspnea, wheezing, chest tightness, fatigue, activity limitation, cough with or without sputum production, chronic bronchitis). - Member has an absolute blood eosinophil count of at least 300 cells per microliter prior to initiating therapy with the requested medication. - Member has inadequately controlled COPD as demonstrated by experiencing either of the following in the last year: - At least two moderate exacerbations resulting in treatment with systemic glucocorticoids, antibiotics, or both. - One or more severe exacerbation(s) requiring hospitalization or an emergency medical care visit. - Member meets either of the following: - Member is currently receiving maintenance inhaled triple therapy (i.e., inhaled corticosteroid [ICS], long-acting muscarinic antagonist [LAMA], and long-acting beta2-agonist [LABA]). - Member is currently receiving a LAMA and LABA, and has a contraindication to ICS. - Member will continue to use maintenance COPD treatments (e.g., ICS with LAMA and LABA, LAMA and LABA) in combination with the requested medication.
+- Member demonstrates classic signs or symptoms of COPD (e.g., dyspnea, wheezing, chest tightness, fatigue, activity limitation, cough with or without sputum production, chronic bronchitis). - Member has an absolute blood eosinophil count of at least 300 cells per microliter prior to initiating therapy with the requested medication. - Member has inadequately controlled COPD as demonstrated by experiencing either of the following in the last year: - At least two moderate exacerbations resulting in treatment with systemic glucocorticoids, antibiotics, or both. - One or more severe exacerbation(s) requiring hospitalization or an emergency medical care visit. - Member meets either of the following: - Member is currently receiving maintenance inhaled triple therapy (i.e., inhaled corticosteroid [ICS], long-acting muscarinic antagonist [LAMA], and long-acting beta2agonist [LABA]). - Member is currently receiving a LAMA and LABA, and has a contraindication to ICS. - Member will continue to use maintenance COPD treatments (e.g., ICS with LAMA and LABA, LAMA and LABA) in combination with the requested medication.

-Immune checkpoint inhibitor-related toxicity
+Immune checkpoint inhibitor-related toxicity^{25,26}

-Authorization of 6 months may be granted for treatment of immune checkpoint inhibitor-related toxicity when the member has a refractory case of immune-therapy related severe (G3) pruritis.
+Authorization of 12 months may be granted for treatment of immune checkpoint inhibitor-related toxicity when the requested medication will be used for severe (G3) pruritis if no response to gabapentinoids in one month.

-Authorization of 12 months may be granted for treatment of immune checkpoint inhibitor-related toxicity when the requested medication will be used as additional therapy for moderate (G2) or severe (G3) bullous dermatitis.
+Authorization of 12 months may be granted for treatment of immune checkpoint inhibitor-related toxicity when the requested medication will be used as additional therapy for moderate (G2) (e.g., bullous pemphigoid), severe (G3), or life-threatening (G4) bullous dermatitis.